waku-org/docs.waku.org/docs/guides/js-waku/lightpush-filter.md

 await node.filter.subscribe([decoder], (wakuMessage) => {
 	// Check if there is a payload on the message if (!wakuMessage.payload) return;
-	// Render the Protobuf-formatted messageObj as desired in your application const messageObj = ChatMessage.decode(wakuMessage.payload);
+	// Render the messageObj as desired in your application const messageObj = ChatMessage.decode(wakuMessage.payload);
     console.log(messageObj);
 });